Charleston Roof Help

 Free · No Obligation · Local Experts

-The gritty, sand-like material accumulating in your gutters is the protective granule coating from your asphalt shingles — and its presence in volume is a meaningful diagnostic signal.
-Some granule shedding is normal throughout a roof's life, but heavy granule accumulation in gutters, especially if it has increased recently or followed a storm, indicates that the shingles are entering an accelerated degradation phase.
-In Charleston's climate, that transition happens faster than it does in drier, cooler markets.
+The gritty, sand-like material accumulating in your gutters is the protective granule coating from your asphalt shingles.
+Some shedding is normal throughout a roof's life, but heavy accumulation — especially on a 15+ year roof or following a storm — signals the shingles are entering an accelerated degradation phase.

 Important Details